Zurga/nerves_music_player/README.md

-# Raspberry Pi Model Zero
+# Raspberry Pi Model Zero with Pimoroni Pirate Audio HAT, WIP

 [![CircleCI](https://circleci.com/gh/nerves-project/nerves_system_rpi0.svg?style=svg)](https://circleci.com/gh/nerves-project/nerves_system_rpi0)
 [![Hex version](https://img.shields.io/hexpm/v/nerves_system_rpi0.svg "Hex version")](https://hex.pm/packages/nerves_system_rpi0)

-This is the base Nerves System configuration for the Raspberry Pi Zero and Raspberry Pi Zero W.
+This is the base Nerves System configuration for the Raspberry Pi Zero and Raspberry Pi Zero W that support the Pimoroni Pirate Audio HAT.
+Included is a separate build-config that enables support for the st7789 display and the hifiberry dac.

 If you are *not* interested in [Gadget Mode](http://www.linux-usb.org/gadget/) then check out